fawq/dev-portable/README.md

 ## Default config

-In [.env](.env) file you cna find default configuration for services like port used to connect gitlab, jenkins or nexus.
+In [.env](.env) file you can find default configuration for services like port used to connect gitlab, jenkins or nexus.

 ## Start of services